RaphaelQuem/bitsweet/README.md

 cd bitsweet
 ```

-And finnaly run the project
+And finally run the project

 ``` python